jeanmarcc/ComputerVision_BanquePostale_AccountStatement/README.md

 1- param_NumeroDeCompte: Bank account 11 char (eg '123456789X0') <br/>
 2- param_ID: id to connect to bank internet site, 6 digits <br/>
-3- param_PWD: password to connect to internet site, 6 digits <br/>
+3- param_PWD: password to connect to bank internet site, 6 digits <br/>
 4- param_DownloadFolder: local download folder where the pdf bank account statements are downloaded <br/>
 5- param_HEADLESS_PROCESS: 'True' when we want the script to run a firefox instance in a background else 'False' for the foreground process